Breaking Information Cocoons: A Hyperbolic Framework for Balancing Exploration and Exploitation in Recommender Systems: EXPERIMENTS

 We evaluated the effectiveness of our hierarchical representation structure through experiments simulating varying user preferences.
 Using a temperature parameter $\tau = 0.5$ to control recommendation randomness, we analyzed performance across various hierarchical layers.
 As shown in Figure \ref{fig:explore}, utility metrics increase while diversity metrics decrease with larger layers.
 This trade-off aligns with the model's design: larger layers focus on utility and specific interests for exploitation, while smaller layers prioritize diversity for exploration.
 This structure provides users with a flexible mechanism to adjust recommendations from niche, relevant items to broader, exploratory sets based on their preferences.
-A case study is provided in Appendix \ref{sec:case study}.

 To further validate the hierarchical structure's capability to capture varying degrees of group preferences, we analyzed the average norm of node embeddings across layers (Figure \ref{fig:norm}).
 The results reveal a consistent increase at larger layers (farther from the center in hyperbolic space).
 As previously mentioned, hyperbolic geometry ensures that popular items or exploratory users are positioned closer to the origin, while niche items or users are positioned toward the boundaries.
 This observation aligns with the theoretical properties of hyperbolic space and supports our hierarchical design: higher-level (smaller-layer) nodes effectively encapsulate abstract and aggregated preferences, whereas lower-level (larger-layer) nodes focus on fine-grained, personalized preferences.